lubien/bookmarker/README.md

 Examples:

   bookmarker
-    # output into your stdout
+    # output into your stdout.

   bookmarker -i "Foo/Bar"
-    # ignore the folder named Bar inside Foo
+    # ignore the folder named Bar inside Foo.

   bookmarker -o "./fo.md"
     # save rendered markdown into a file named "fo.md" in your cwd.